ThinkDataEd/student/docs/unit1/lesson8.md

 the distributions give us information about the variability of the data.

 ###**Vocabulary**
-visualization, x-axis, y-axis, frequency, minimum, maximum, distribution, range, dotplot, typical, symmetric, data points
+visualization, x-axis, y-axis, frequency, minimum, maximum, distribution, range, dotplot, data points

 ###**Essential Concepts**